Quasinormal modes and Hawking radiation of a charged Weyl black hole

 QNMs are an intrinsic characteristic of the background spacetime, and therefore its spectra encode the key information about black holes \cite{Chandrasekhar,Nollert:1999ji,Berti:2009kk,Konoplya:2011qq,Kokkotas:1999bd}.
 The nature of determining the QNMs is to solve the eigenvalue problem.
 There are several methods developed to determine the QNMs, among which the pseudospectral method is one of the powerful numerical tools.
 In this section, we shall implement pseudospectral method to calculate the QNM spectra.
-For the pseudospectral method, we can refer to \cite{Boyd:Chebyshev} and also see \cite{Jansen:2017oag,Wu:2018vlj,Fu:2018yqx,Xiong:2021cth,Liu:2021fzr,Liu:2021zmi,Jaramillo:2020tuu,Jaramillo:2021tmt,Destounis:2021lum} for the application in the calculation of QNMs in the black hole physics.
-We justify our findings by further cross-checking the results with the Wentzel-Kramers-Brillouin (WKB) method, which is a widely-used and well-understood method, and analyse the error between the WKB and pseudosperctral methods.
-A brief introduction on the WKB method shall be presented in the appendix \ref{WKB method}.
+For the pseudospectral method, we can refer to \cite{Boyd:Chebyshev} and also see \cite{Jansen:2017oag,Wu:2018vlj,Fu:2018yqx,Xiong:2021cth,Liu:2021fzr,Liu:2021zmi,Jaramillo:2020tuu,Jaramillo:2021tmt,Destounis:2021lum} for the application in the calculation of QNMs in black hole physics.
+We justify our findings by further cross-checking the results with the WKB method, which is a widely used and well-understood method, and analyze the error between the WKB and pseudospectral methods.
+A brief introduction on the WKB method shall be presented in the Appendix \ref{WKB method}.

 The key point of the pseudospectral method is to discretize the differential equations and then solve the resulting generalized eigenvalue equations.
 Specially, we replace the continuous variables by a discrete set of collocation points called the grid points and expand the functions by some particular basis functions called cardinal functions.
 Usually, we use the Chebyshev grids and Lagrange cardinal functions